2.1 Understand the social environment of road transport and the rules governing it

 Multi-manning

-Under Article 4(o), ‘multi-manning’ means that during the period between two consecutive daily rest periods there are at least two drivers in the vehicle to do the driving.
+Under article 4(o) of EC 561/2006, and TCA annexe 31b section 2 article 2(l), ‘multi-manning’ means that during the period between two consecutive daily rest periods there are at least two drivers in the vehicle to do the driving.
 For the first hour of multi-manning the presence of another driver is optional but for the remainder of the period it is compulsory.

-Article 8(5) states that where a vehicle is multi-manned then both drivers must have a rest period of at least nine hours in every 30 hours.
+Article 8(5) of EC 561/2006, and TCA annexe 31b section 2 article 6(5), states that where a vehicle is multi-manned then both drivers must have a rest period of at least nine hours in every 30 hours.

-EU Rules (not currently AETR).
-Under EC 561/2006 Article 7, as amended by EU 2020/1054, a driver may take a 45 minute break in a vehicle when it is being driven by another driver, provided they are not assisting the driver (e.g. map reading).
+Assimilated, EU and TCA rules (not currently AETR).
+Under EC 561/2006 article 7 (as amended by EU 2020/1054), and TCA annexe 31b section 2 article 5, a driver may take a 45 minute break in a vehicle when it is being driven by another driver, provided they are not assisting the driver (e.g. map reading).

 Weekly rest periods